yasiryagi/helpdesk/tools/query-node/README.md

 # Is it syncing?
 $ docker logs -f -n 100 processor
-# this should get all the blocks between <xxx> and the current height.
+# this should get all the blocks between 4191207 and the current height.
 It's fast :)

 $ docker logs -f -n 100 indexer
 # this should parse all the "interesting" events that the processor processes.